Julianne Moore, Kristen Stewart play at Chanel's casino

 "I like the idea of taking the most iconic jacket of the 20th century and turning that into an object that was impossible to make when that jacket was invented," explained the couturier.

-The quilted jackets were completely seamless and seamstress-less — created by feeding Lagerfeld's sketches into a computer program, that the couturier eccentrically named "Sweetie."
+The quilted jackets were completely seamless and seamstress-less — created by feeding Lagerfeld's sketches into a computer program.

 "Computers are going to enter more and more in the evolution and techniques of fashion — you cannot resist.
 On the contrary, if it exists in its time couture will live on," he said.